fkarg/fkarg.github.io/_posts/2020-03-10-getting-things-done.md

 ### Chapter six - Clarifying: Getting "In" to Empty

+Now : get to the bottom of everything collected.
+This does not mean doing anything yet, but identifying each item, deciding what it is, what it means and what to do with it - at some point in the future.
+Recommendation: Read through this and the next chapter before processing 'in', since it may save you some steps.

+Basic Rules:
+- Process top item first
+- One item at a time
+- Nothing gets back into 'in'
+Avoid 'Emergency scanning', at least sometimes.
+Otherwise, some items will stay unprocessed, and you continue checking it in fear of everlooking something - the fear going away after actual processing.
+LIFO or FIFO does not matter if it happens in one uninterrupted chunk of time.
+Really focus on just the topmost thing, and only on that.
+Some cannot make a decision without thinking about something else first, but then go for two or three items and decide within the minute of first touching it.
+Nothing stays undecided, nothing gets back into 'in'.

+Key Processing Question: What's the Next Action?
+No action?
+It is either:
+- Trash                 -> Keep it/Throw away, whatever you are more comfortable with
+- Item to incubate      -> put it in Tickler-File, Calendar or 'Someday/Maybe'-list
+- Reference material    -> file it.
+Immediately.

+If there is an action, what is it?
+=> Next physiical, visible activity to move situation forward.
+'deciding' is not one, as it takes no time, but you are likely missing information/input before deciding which is the reason you did not do that yet.

+Next step is decided:
+- Do it.        (if it takes less than 2mins) => efficiency cutoff, otherwise it takes longer to manage it
+- Delegate it.  (if someone else needs to do it) => Somehow contact the person (i.e. by mail), and track it in your 'Waiting For'/Pending list, do not forget to put a date on it
+- Defer it.     into your organization system as an option for later work (i.e. put on your 'Next Action' list)

+Next: identify the Projects you have for actions that still depend on an undone action right now.

 ### Chapter seven - Organizing: Setting Up the Right Buckets

+> Having a total and seamless system of organization in place gives you
+> tremendous power because it allows your mind to let go of lower-level
+> thinking and graduate to intuitive focusing, undistracted by matters that
+> haven't been dealt with appropriately.
+But your physical organization system
+> must be better than your mental one in order for that to happen.

+> your organization system is not something that you'll necessarily create all
+> at once, in a vacuum.
+It will evolve as you process your stuff

+Basic Categories:
+- A projects list
+- Projects support material
+- Calendar actions and information
+- Next Actions list
+- A Waiting For list
+- Reference material
+- A Waiting For list
+- A Someday/Maybe list
+Important: Keep them seperate for clarity.
+Put inactive projects back to Someday/Maybe.

+A list is everything grouping a bunch of items with similar characteristic together Resist the impulse of putting 'want to do' items in your calendar on specific days

+Most common Categories of Action Reminders (Contexts):
+- Calls
+- At Computer
+- Errands
+- At Office (misc.)
+- At Home
+- Anywhere
+- Agendas/Schedules (for people and meetings)
+- Read/Review

+Potentially useful: seperate Computer Online/Offline Actions for flights or travel.
+'At Starbucks' is a totally fine category if it works for you Maybe keep seperate Agenda/Schedule Lists for different people (e.g. attourney, accountant, consultants, ...)
+'Waiting For' does not exactly track actions, but rather 'deliverables'
+    Important: add a date, that alone is worth more than its weight in gold sometimes You can sometimes use the item itself (article ro read, bill to process) as a reminder in an appropriate stack You can create a 'in', '@ACTIONS', '@WAITING FOR' etc in your mail inbox just as well.
+    Just don't forget them.
+But: this is part of your 'At Computer' list, and needs to be reviewed accordingly.

+The Projects-list is very important:
+- Critical for Control and focus    -> it does not need to be in your head anymore
+- Alleviates subtle tensions        -> They rarely show up as clear projects, but circumstances/conditions changed, making another action necessary
+- Core of the weekly review         -> Critical for higher-level planning, be content with what you focus on
+- Facilitates relationship management> overview commitments with others, invaluable in conversation

+A LOT more things than you think are probably projects
+    - problems, if unsolved, are always projects
+    - New skills to learn are projects, as soon as they do not belong on 'Someday/Maybe' anymore.
+You might want to split projects in personal and professional ones, delgated
+    Projects, by roles you are fulfilling or some other special characteristic Keep subprojects as their own projects or keep them in the respective projects support material, maybe even switch, based on process
+Projects support material should never be project reminders.
+You could store project support material in your general reference system, if you frequently review it Make sure you have systems in place to file any notes or ideas you have in the place it should be You might want to consider splitting (digital) information in 'Active' and 'Archive', if it gets more than 'a bit'.
+Keep your reference material and nonactionable data strictly seperate from your actions/projects lists If it is suficiently much data, consider a seperate filing system (e.g. for contacts, a corporate merger, archives/libraries, ...) regularly update your systems according to your needs (course-correcting)

+Someday/Maybe list content (example):
+    - Things to get or build for your home
+    - Hobbies to take up
+    - Skills to learn
+    - Creative expressions to explore
+    - Clothes and accessories to buy
+    - Toys (hi-tech and otherwise) to aquire
+    - Trips to take
+    - Organizations to join
+    - Things to see and do
+    - Service projects to contribute to
+    - Projects that will not have your hattention for the next couple months

+Maybe sub-categorize in things to do as soon as realistic/possible and 'would be nice', or even based on category:
+    - Food; recipes, menus, restaurants, wines
+    - Books to read
+    - Music to download
+    - Movies to see
+    - Gift ideas
+    - Websites to explore
+    - Weekend trips to make
+    - Ideas (misc)

+Additional calendar uses:
+    - Triggers for activating projects (e.g.: Get Kids set up for next school year)
+    - Events you might want to participate in (e.g. football tickets go on sale today)
+    - Decision Catalysts (e.g. Hire/Fire, Change Job/Career, ...) => reminder

+Tickler File: 31 Day-Files plus 12 Month-Files creating a perpetual system, 1 month and 1 year into the future.
+Check upcoming files _before_ you go on vacation.

+Checklists are a great way to keep track of repeating items
+Levels-Checklist:
+    - Community
+    - Health and Energy
+    - Financial Resources
+    - Career Goals
+    - Service
+    - Family
+    - Relationships
+    - Creative Expression

+Or, for responsibilities:
+    - Team morale
+    - Processes
+    - Timelines
+    - Staff issues
+    - Workload
+    - Communications
+    - Technology
+    - ...
+    => To make sure that these areas are the way they should be

+=> Checklist all the levels     , put in things you might want to review regularly

 ### Chapter eight - Reflecting: Keeping It All Fresh and Functional